top

 VA Dependent Parent Program Overview

-The VA dependent parent benefit is a monetary benefit available to veterans who have a parent (or parents) with Alzheimer’s disease or a related dementia and the parent is financially dependent on them.
+The VA dependent parent benefit is a monetary benefit available to veterans who have a parent with Alzheimer’s disease or related dementia and the parent is financially dependent on them.
 The dependent benefit is a potential added benefit for veterans who receive VA disability benefits.
-Stated differently, when a veteran has a dependent parent (or parents), an additional monthly cash allowance can be added to the veteran’s monthly disability compensation to help the veteran support his / her parent.
+That means that when a veteran has a dependent parent, an additional monthly cash allowance can be added to the veteran’s monthly disability compensation to help the veteran support them.
 While veterans who receive VA educational benefits are also eligible for the dependent parent benefit, little published information could be found on the specifics.

 The dependent parent benefit can be extremely beneficial for veterans who have a parent suffering from dementia.
-This is because veterans can spend the cash benefit, which is paid directly to them, however they see fit.
-Since dementia is a progressive disease, worsening over time, the type and amount of care and supervision required increases as time advances.
-The flexibility of the dependent parent benefit in helping veterans meet the needs of their parents is invaluable.
-Furthermore, there is no requirement that a parent live with his / her adult veteran child.
+This is because veterans can spend the cash benefit, which is paid directly to them, how they see fit.
+Dementia is a progressive disease worsening over time causing care needs and supervision to increase as time advances.
+There is a great amount of flexibility in the covered benefits of the dependent parent program.
+They range from using the monthly stipend to help cover home improvements/modifications, insurance, medication, room, board, and care services.
+Additionally, there is no requirement that a parent lives with their adult veteran child.

 Examples of Dependent Parent Benefits Usage

-• Robert has mid-stage Alzheimer’s disease and has a tendency to wander from home and get lost.
+– Robert has mid-stage Alzheimer’s disease and tends to wander from home and get lost.
 He lives with his veteran daughter, but she cannot keep her eyes on him at all times.
 To help prevent her father from wandering, she purchases a wander alert system, which alerts her if a door is opened.

 VA Dependent Parent Program Benefits

-With the dependent parent benefit, an eligible veteran will receive a monthly cash payment above and beyond his / her disability compensation (or educational benefit).
-When calculating the additional benefit amount, a veteran’s disability rating is a huge factor in how much the extra monthly cash benefit will be for having a dependent parent.
-The higher the veteran’s disability rating, the higher the rate of compensation.
+With the dependent parent benefit, an eligible veteran will receive a monthly cash payment in addition to their disability compensation (or educational benefit).
+When calculating the additional benefit amount, a veteran’s disability rating is a large factor in how much the extra monthly cash benefit will be for having a dependent parent.
+The higher the veteran’s disability rating, the larger the monthly benefit.
 Furthermore, a veteran who has two dependent parents with dementia rather than just one will receive a higher benefit rate.
-Other factors that are taken into consideration when determining a veteran’s disability compensation plus dependent compensation includes his / her marital status and if there are dependent children.
+Other factors that are taken into consideration when determining a veteran’s disability compensation plus dependent compensation are their marital status and if they have dependent children.

-That said, as of December 1st 2019, the additional dependent parent cash benefit can vary quite a lot.
-For instance, on the low end, a veteran with a 30% disability rating can receive an additional compensation rate of $41 / month for one dependent parent and $82 / month for two dependent parents, while a veteran with a 60% disability rating can receive $83 / month for one dependent parent and $166 / month for two dependent parents, and on the high end, a veteran can receive $138.98 / month for one dependent parent and $277.96 for two dependent parents.
+As of December 2022, the additional dependent parent cash benefit can vary a lot.
+For instance, on the low end, a veteran with a 30% disability rating can receive an additional compensation rate of $556.05 per month for one dependent parent and $604.05 per month for two dependent parents while a veteran with a 60% disability rating can receive $1,416.65 month for one dependent parent and $1,513.65 per month for two dependent parents, and on the high end, with a 100% disability rating veterans can receive $3,784.02 month for one dependent parent and $3,946.09 for two dependent parents.
 To see VA disability compensation rates with dependent parent(s) compensation, click here.

 Did You Know?
-Veterans can receive free assistance finding assisted living / memory care homes for a parent with Alzheimer’s or related dementia.
+Veterans can receive free assistance finding assisted living and memory care homes for a parent with Alzheimer’s or related dementia.
 Start here.

-– In-home personal care assistance / homemaker services
+– In-home personal care assistance or homemaker services

 – Assistive devices for persons with dementia (location tracking devices, automated pill dispensers, set reminder devices, etc.)